Article updated: October 22, 2021

-Insights uses custom statistical classifiers (built in-house by Brandwatch) that predict sentiment and emotion based on a training set of millions of pieces of data, including words, phrases, emoji, and other patterns.
-In addition, Insights infers gender and location for each mention, where possible.
+Insights uses custom-built statistical classifiers that predict sentiment and emotion based on a training set of millions of pieces of data.
+Insights also infers gender and location for each mention, where possible.

 Insights performs sentiment analysis on every mention, using an AI-driven model based on a training sample of 500,000 mentions.
 Insights assigns a sentiment of positive, negative, or neutral to each mention.

-Team admins can manually change the sentiment assigned to a mention.
-See Filter and analyze your saved searches for more information.
+Team admins can change the sentiment assigned to a mention.
+See Analyze and filter your Insights search results for more information.

-Insights performs emotion analysis on every mention, using an AI-driven model based on a training sample of approximately 2 million tweets, manually labeled with emotional categories.
+Insights performs emotion analysis on every mention, using an AI-driven model based on a training sample of approximately two million tweets, manually labeled with emotional categories.

 Insights classifies mentions based on six emotions: anger, disgust, fear, joy, surprise, and sadness.
-If no emotion is detected, Insights does not assign an emotion to the mention.
+If Insights doesn't detect an emotion, no emotion is assigned to the mention.

 Note: Insights only supports emotion classification for English mentions.

-Location data is sometimes provided directly by the platform or by the author of the mention.
-When an author or mention has no explicit location, Insights attempts to infer a location based on the keywords in the author’s bio.
+Location data is sometimes provided by the platform or by the author of the mention.
+When an author or mention has no explicit location, Insights tries to infer a location based on keywords in the author’s bio.

 Insights infers gender for a mention using a statistical method based on the binary gender distribution of author names in census data and other public records.

 Insights detects and returns mentions data in the following languages.
 Languages marked with an asterisk (*) are not supported for sentiment analysis.
-Emotion analysis is supported for English mentions only.
+Insights only supports emotion analysis for English mentions.